cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 **ThermalZone**

-Zone of a building which serves as space unit for building heating/cooling simulations, a thermal zone is considered as isothermal.
-It is a semantic object, with an optional geometry, which may be or not related to a geometric entity (`gml:Building`, `gml:BuildingPart`, `gml:Room` etc.).
+Zone of a building which serves as space unit for building heating/cooling simulations.
+A thermal zone is considered as isothermal.
+It is a semantic object, with an optional geometry, which may be related or not to a geometric entity (`gml:Building`, `gml:BuildingPart`, `gml:Room` etc.).

 This class inherits from `_CityObject`, and may therefore be associated to 1 or more `EnergyDemand` objects (see module Energy systems).
 For the requirement of the building heating/cooling simulations, the `ThermalZone` must be related to one or more `UsageZone` (see Occupancy Module).